Coherent and Multi-modality Image Inpainting via Latent Space Optimization: Experiments

-GLIDE~\cite{glide} and Blended Diffusion~\cite{blendeddiffusion} produce visually appealing images when text guidance is relatively simple and the mask is relatively small, as shown in the first row of~\cref{fig:quality}.
-When the scenes in the images become complex and the known region of the image is minimal, they tend to generate images with poor visual effects, as shown in the second to fourth row of~\cref{fig:quality}.
-Although SD-Inpaint~\cite{ldm} can generate visually acceptable pictures, it often encounters mismatches between the editing content and the text.
-Uni-paint~\cite{unipaint} also suffers from inconsistencies where the contents between the mask region and the overall images appear discordant and abrupt.
+GLIDE~\cite{glide} and BD~\cite{blendeddiffusion} produce visually appealing images when the mask is relatively small.
+However, their results often fail to align with the text input, even when the text is simple, as shown in the first row of~\cref{fig:quality}.
+When the scenes in the images become complex and the unmasked region of the image is relatively small, they tend to generate images with poor visual effects, as shown in the second to fourth row of~\cref{fig:quality}.
+Although SD-Inpaint~\cite{ldm} and Uni-paint~\cite{unipaint} can generate visually acceptable images, it often struggles with mismatches between the edited content and the text, as well as inconsistencies between the inpainted regions and the background.
+On the Contrary, Under various shapes and sizes of masks and different scenes, our model can generate images that are more realistic and better match the text than other methods, as shown in the last two columns of~\cref{fig:quality}, where we present results obtained from different initializations.
+For instance, in the third row, our model successfully generates an intact bike that perfectly matches the text prompt "\textbf{a blue bike} parked on a sidewalk," while also ensuring consistency between the inpainted area and the background.